 The holiday season has begun.
 As you sit down for your holiday dinner, remember that soon Uncle Sam will be visiting you to enjoy his share of your bounty.
 Despite the hustle and bustle of the holidays, the savvy taxpayer will make room in their overstuffed holiday calendar to complete year-end tax planning.
-Of course, it would be best to take steps to minimize taxes all year.
-Fortunately, if you have failed to do so, there are still some options that can be utilized before year end.
+Of course, it would be best to take steps to minimize taxes all year, but if you have failed to do so, there are still some options that can be utilized before year-end.
+Looking at selling some loser If your taxable income needs to be offset, you should consider selling assets that have lost value before the end of the year.
+Losses will offset gains, and to the extent that the losses are greater than the gains, you may be able to write off the losses against your income this year and in future years.
+If you are holding an asset that in all likelihood will not go up in value, consider a sale at a loss, which may, in turn, reduce taxable income.
+Check charity deductions this year Often, taxpayers make additional charitable contributions in order to obtain additional deductions against their income.
+Normally, an additional deduction is only Gina M. Barry, Esq.